voucherifyio/commerce-tools-integration/README.md

 In addition, we suggest synchronizing your customer, product, and order data between commercetools and Voucherify, so you can use that data to build more advanced promotion campaigns.

+## Commercetools API limits
+To assure good performance for every project using commercetools Composable Commerce, the API imposes limits on certain parameters and objects.

+TaxCategories:
+* A maximum number of 100 TaxCategories can be created per Project.
+[Learn more about this limit.](https://docs.commercetools.com/api/limits#tax-categories)

+Product Types:
+* A maximum of 1 000 [Product Types](https://docs.commercetools.com/api/projects/productTypes#producttype) can be created.

+Extensions:
+* A maximum of 25 [Extensions](https://docs.commercetools.com/api/projects/api-extensions) can be created per project.

 ## How to work with commercetools API Extensions?